Psideralis/Data-Structures-and-Algorithms/README.md

 	- Digraphs w/FunctionCost
 	- Pantographs w/FunctionCost

-### Non-classic Data Structures
-- Not included.
-Contact Psideralis for further information.
-#### Media (Graphics & Audio):
-	- Image
-	- Video
-	- UI Control (Widget)
-	- Window
-	- Graphic Desktop Enviroment
-	- Color (RGB,RGBA,HSLA)
-	- Texture2D, Texture3D, Texture4D
-	- Material
-	- Scene
-	- Scene Filter
-	- Scene Sampler
-	- Pictoric Equalizer
-	- Camera
-	- Lights
-	- Lights Equalizer
-	- Vertex Sequencer
-	- Audio
-	- Audio Filter
-	- Audio Sampler
-	- Audio Equalizer
-#### Human Interface & Robotics:
-	- Face
-	- Voice
-	- Body
-	- Kinematics

 ## Netstructures
-- Structures that operate natively with the network via IP, port and certificate.
+- Structures that operate natively with the network via IP, port and certificates.
 Not included.
 Contact Psideralis for further information.
 ## Cryptostructures
 - Structures that operate natively with security standards via trusted certificates and digital signatures.
 Not included.
 Contact Psideralis for further information.
 	- Uses Psideralis Math & Binary Utilities.